Equiti Capital signs the FX Global Code of Conduct

 LONDON, Feb.
-7, 2023 /PRNewswire/ -- Equiti Capital, an entity of Equiti Group, has signed the Statement of Agreement to the FX Global Code of Conduct FX Global Code of Conduct.
+7, 2023 /PRNewswire/ -- Equiti Capital, an entity of Equiti Group, has signed the Statement of Agreement to the FX Global Code of Conduct.

 The Code sets out principles of good practice in the wholesale foreign exchange market.
 It provides a common set of guidelines to promote the integrity and effective functioning of the market.